garrandall/popular-music-data/tracks/closet-freak-cee-lo.md

   start_date: '2002-04-27'
 ---

-Yeah.. ooh..
+Yeah.. oh..
 You so freaky..
 You so freaky shorty..
-Ooh you so freaky..
+Oh you so freaky..
 Shit, you so freaky shorty..
 Uh uh, you so freaky..
-Ooh Lord, you so freaky..
+Oh Lord, you so freaky..
 Mmm uh, you so freaky shorty..
-HAH HAH!!
+HAH HAH!

 Now everybody that's grown got skeleton bones they got hidden away